Science

 *Children across school are aware of scientists and their respective fields and how these have made an impact on our lives.

-*Science and Technology visits as part of Cornerstones Maestro projects memorable experiences
+*Science and Technology visits as part of class visits to begin / celenrate learning projects.

 *UKS2 attend ’Big Bang North West’ event annually to experience STEM in a hands-on way provided by companies and charities